PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 Now that the bootstrapping node is _authenticated_ as part of the `system:bootstrappers` group, it needs to be _authorized_ to create a certificate signing request (CSR) as well as retrieve it when done.
-Fortunately, Kubernetes ships with a `ClusterRole` with precisely these (and only these) permissions, `system:node-bootstrapper`.
+Fortunately, PlaidCloud ships with a `ClusterRole` with precisely these (and only these) permissions, `system:node-bootstrapper`.

 To do this, you only need to create a `ClusterRoleBinding` that binds the `system:bootstrappers` group to the cluster role `system:node-bootstrapper`.